boots-edu/textbook/source/original/week9.md

 The css is plain css\.

-The ts file uses decorators to attach methods and properties of the class to the html by the element’s id attribute \(I told you we would need it later\)\.
+The ts file uses decorators to attach methods and properties of the class to the html by the element's id attribute \(I told you we would need it later\)\.

 The finished product is compiled into a website that can be published on any web server\.